kaycix/humboldtnativeplants/_pages/where_to_buy.md

 ---
 <h2>Where to Purchase Native Plants</h2>
 <p>
-These native plant nurseries are dedicated to preserving and spreading the unique and beautiful  native plants of Humboldt County.
-Their employees and volunteers are also valuable resources for helping you select the right plants for your specific landscape.
+These nurseries are dedicated to preserving and spreading critically important native plants of Humboldt County.
+Employees and volunteers of these organizations are also valuable resources for things native plant related.
 </p>
 <div class="nursery-container">